neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 ![isolated todo lists](/docs/guides/authorize_tutorial_isolated_todos.png)

-With RLS back on, data isolation is restored, despite the incorrect check on the application side.
-In this case, RLS acts as a backstop, enforcing access control at the database layer, preventing unintended data exposure due to application-side mistakes.
+With RLS back on, there are no more data leaks, despite the incorrect check on the application side.
+In this case, RLS acts as a backstop, preventing unintended data exposure due to application-side mistakes.

 Order is restored, thanks to RLS.
 Now go fix your app before you forget: